Azure/reddog-solutions/docs/initial-setup.md

         yarn dev
         ```

+### Azure Kubernetes Service (AKS) Deployment

+If you selected AKS as the deployment target, your terminal should have access to cluster and the apps were deployed via GitOps.

+Review the pods deployed in the cluster and validate the application UI is functional.

+> Note: The manual steps for deploying the application in AKS are noted here: [AKS Deployment Notes](/docs/aks-deploy.md)

 ### Azure Spring Apps Deployment

 Follow the steps below to deploy Red Dog to your Azure Spring Apps instance deployed in the previous step.